brunoroque06/brunoroque06.github.io/assets/resume.typ

     start: datetime(year: 2023, month: 3, day: 1),
     end: none,
     desc: "...",
     // desc: "Development of a trading system that aggregates Capacity Auctions from different Providers, with a monthly trading volume of ~1 M€ and ~1 TWh.
+Development of a Python SDK used by >100 applications in the company.
 Tech: C#, Python, MS SQL, Angular, Azure DevOps, Azure, Terraform.", ),
   (
     title: "Senior Software Developer",